Astronaut00/ApexCheat/README.md

+# ApexCheat
-# An External Cheat for Apex Legends.
+An External Cheat and Cheat SDK for Apex Legends.

-Features:
+# Features
 - Clean ImGui Menu with arrow key navigation (this was a forced decision from the nature of EAC's overlay detection)
 - EasyAntiCheat Undetected overlay in 2020
 - Glow